eslamdyab21/SolarX-Lakehouse/README.md

 A sample of the `2013-01-01.csv` data
 ![](images/sample1.png)

-The average size of this data is 23 KB with about 1400 rows, but to truly leverage spark capabilities I resampled this data down to go from frequency by hour to 5 ms, which increased the same day csv file size to around 730 MB with around 16,536001 rows.
+The average size of this data is 23 KB with about 1400 rows, but to truly leverage spark capabilities I resampled this data down to go from frequency by hour to 5 ms, which increased the same day csv file size to around `730 MB` with around `16,536001 rows`.

-The resampling happens with the `resample_weather_data.py` script which takes the above csv file an argument, resample it and write it down to `lakehouse/weather_history_splitted_resampled` directory.
+The resampling happens with the `resample_weather_data.py` script which takes the above csv file an argument, resample it and write it down to `lakehouse/spark/weather_history_splitted_resampled` directory.

 ```bash
 python3 resample_weather_data.py weather_history_splitted/2013-01-01.csv